Sproggy/dotfiles/README.md

 # Change into the new dotfiles folder
 cd dotfiles

-# Just run the single install file and go through every step, please be aware that this installs both Hyprland(Wayland) and QTile(Xorg) environments at once
+# Just run the single install file and go through every step, please be aware that this installs both Hyprland (Wayland) and XFCE (Xorg) environments at once
 ./1-install.sh

 ```